totalnoMartina/cube-discovery/README.md

 As user is describing and probably using spaces, the applicaton allows for commas/dots/other symbols as inputs to make it more personalized for users.
 Only at description inputs.
 Steps are as follows:

 - Welcome is displayed, user is asked for a name to start.
 The welcome page is presenting the test, without too many details, asking for the name.
 It is part of the mystery, so curiosity is sparkled.
 After user enters the name, users are greeted back and encouraged to be creative and take time to describe objects.
 As the name contains a word 'test', I wanted to assure the users mentioning that all answers are right, so they feel free to describe in greater details.
-- Choosing a to start, b to read about, and q to quit If chosen q to quit, users exit the application with appropriate 'Goodbye' message, if chosen to see informations about the test, users can read a bit more, and after reading about the application, users are asked to try the test or not, and if not, the users exit the test with appropriate message displayed.
+- Choosing a to start, b to read about, and q to quit.
+If chosen q to quit, users exit the application with appropriate 'Goodbye' message, if chosen to see informations about the test, users can read a bit more, and after reading about the application, users are asked to try the test or not, and if not, the users exit the test with appropriate message displayed.
 If chosen to try it, user starts with first object, the cube.
-- Describing the objects
-There are 5 different objects, starting from the cube, to be described, then a horse, then flowers and lastly, a thunderstorm.
+- Describing the objects - 5 different objects, starting from the cube, to be described, then a horse, then the flowers and lastly, a thunderstorm.
 Users are asked to describe in details what do they imagine, and what kind of setting they imagine, position and the relation between objects if there is any.
 - After answering and describing every object, user is offered to read about the interpretation of every object.
-If not wanting to read at that moment, user can choose n to exit or start the test over entering y.
+If not wanting to read at that moment, user can choose 'n' to exit or start the test again by entering 'y'.

 ## User Stories